LenaBonin73/PodIdentApp/README.md

   - Compare them using normalized fold-change and vizualize it using lollipop plot : in this case there is one plot per gene under study.
   - Compare them using normalized fold-change and vizualize it using a heatmap : the closer to 1 the more red, the closer to -1 the more blue.
 0 is grey and missing value wight.
 In order for the heatmap to be displayed, at least two genes are necessary.

-2) Plot a gene set enrichment :
+2) Plot a gene set enrichment analysis :
 The user can select one or more keyword(s) he wants to study and one or more dataset.
 Then an enrichment plot for each combination keyword/dataset is displayed.
 This plot is computed using the fgsea package (Korotkevich G, Sukhov V, Sergushichev A (2019).
 “Fast gene set enrichment analysis.” bioRxiv. doi: 10.1101/060012, http://biorxiv.org/content/early/2016/06/20/060012.)

 3) Download the datasets :